 Microsoft didn’t seek out what would convert all those mobile users already on iOS or Android to throw away their devices and buy a Microsoft product.
 Microsoft didn’t ask its defected customers what it would take to bring them back, nor did it ask the over 50% of the market using Windows 7 or older products what it would take to get them to go to Windows mobile rather than an iPad or Galaxy tablet.
 Nope.
 Microsoft went to its installed base and asked them what they would like.

-Imagine it’s 1975 and for 2 decades you have successfully made and sold small offset printing presses.
+Imagine it’s 1975 and for two decades you have successfully made and sold small offset printing presses.
 Every single company of any size has one in their basement.
 But customers have started buying really simple, easy to use Xerox machines.
 Fewer admins are sending even fewer jobs to the print shop in the basement, as they choose to simply run off a bunch of copies on the Xerox machine.
 Of course these copies are more expensive than the print shop, and the quality isn’t as good, but the users find the new Xerox machines good enough, and they are simple and convenient.

 What are you to do if you make printing presses?
 You probably need to find out how you can get into a new product that actually appeals to the users who no longer use the print shop.
 But, instead, those companies went to the print shop operators and asked them what they wanted in a new, small print machine.
 And then the companies upgraded their presses and other traditional printing products based upon what that installed base recommended.
 And it wasn’t long before their share of printing eroded to a niche of high-volume, and often color, jobs.
 And the commercial print market went to Xerox.